 During the spring semester, the entire gravity system of the Indiana Regional Medical Center will be redesigned using concrete.
 The current moment frame structure will be replaced by a Two-Way Flat Plate system.
 Hand calculations will be utilized during this new design as well as computer modeling programs.
 New loadings will not only change the gravity system, but the lateral system as well.
-The architectural impact and the updated cost estimate and construction schedule due to the new system are the two breadths being studied for this redesign.
+The lighting impact in the lobby and the updated cost estimate and construction schedule due to the new system are the two breadths being studied for this redesign.